percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_inc.rst

   innobackupex --apply-log --redo-only $FULLBACKUP \
    --use-memory=1G --user=USER --password=PASSWORD

-The :option:`innobackupex --use-memory` option is not necessary, it will speed up the process if it is used (provided that the amount of RAM given is available).
+The `innobackupex --use-memory` option is not necessary, it will speed up the process if it is used (provided that the amount of RAM given is available).